Cost Of Living On A Houseboat Year RoundGuides

 You now have the knowledge of the average cost of living on a houseboat.

 Incase you forget, copy the price template above and use it to fill out your own costs so you don't have any nasty surprises along the way.
+Another thing worth noting is cleaning the houseboat, in particular, cleaning the hull can be costly.

 Also, as mentioned above, it is best to rent one of these boats out for a weekend or even a week or two to get an idea what life would be like on-board.